Logo Arun's Portfolio

 Abb Transformers

 This project involved the structural design and analysis of crane-lifting lugs for industrial transformers manufactured by ABB.
-The transformers were designated for an offshore location, necessitating a robust design capable of withstanding adverse weather conditions and meeting rigorous client-specific standards.
-The primary challenge was to ensure the lugs could safely handle operational stresses during lifting while adhering to strict geometric and material constraints.
-My Scope of Involvement & Design Process As the lead structural engineer for this component, my responsibilities encompassed the full design lifecycle, demonstrating comprehensive knowledge of materials, operational requirements, design constraints, and inter-disciplinary coordination.
+The transformers were going to an offshore location, so the lugs needed to handle adverse weather and meet the client’s specific standards.
+The core challenge: make sure the lugs could safely handle operational stresses during lifting within tight geometric and material constraints.
+My scope of involvement and design process I was the lead structural engineer for this component, responsible for the full design lifecycle.

 • Design